Skarlet writes about famous (and infamous) people, business development, medicine, physical education, beauty, fashion, and crafts.

 Rachel McLish was very active as a child and had the desire to become a ballet dancer.
 During her mid-teens she took some time off from dancing to pursue other sports and decided that the time she had taken away from the discipline of ballet meant that she would never be a great dancer.

 As a sophomore at Pan American University in 1976, she was quickly getting out of shape while studying for her degree and decided to attend a local gym in an effort to look better.
 Rachel had never been to a gym before and literally fell in love with the atmosphere immediately.

 She went from having skinny limbs and too much body fat to having a firm, well-toned feminine body.
 Eventually, she was instructing others in the techniques of bodybuilding, and encouraging women to embrace their femininity and not be afraid of becoming too muscular.

 Rachel won several physique contests and eventually won the Miss Olympia title.

-During the early 80s Rachel was consistently winning or coming in close second at the Ms. Olympia contests.
+During the early 80s, Rachel was consistently winning or coming in a close second at the Ms. Olympia contests.
 Whether she won or finished second, she was undoubtedly the most popular female bodybuilder in the world.
 She had the physique that inspired normal, everyday women to want to gain more muscle and add healthy curves to their bodies.
-This is probably the healthiest trend that has ever happened in the realm women's diet, and beauty trends.
+This is probably the healthiest trend that has ever happened in the realm women's diets and beauty trends.